- Program Details

 - Undergraduate, graduate, and professional student parents at UC Davis

-- Qualify as low income - must receive a Pell grant or be eligible using Pell grant income guidelines (must not exceed the Federal Poverty Level)
+- Qualify as low income - must receive a Pell grant or be eligible using Pell grant income guidelines (two-parent families with an income below 175% of the federal poverty level and single parents with an income below 225% of the poverty level; Estimated Family Contribution of $6,206 or less)

 - Enrolled in at least 6 units (incoming students who have not yet registered for classes are eligible to apply, but will need to be enrolled in at least 6 units for the quarter in which participating in the program)